I keep getting asked the same question: why is Homiezava Hotel so popular?

 No forms to fill out.
 No explaining your preferences again.

 The hotel just remembers.
 That’s anticipatory service, and it’s why Homiezava hotel so popular with people who travel regularly.
+If this resonates with you, I dig deeper into it in Why Homiezava Hotel so Expensive.

 Now let’s talk about the communication part.